top of page

 PROJECT WILD

-Project WILD (Wildlife, Indigenous Knowledge, Land Stewardship & Diversity) invites students to explore the living web of biodiversity and our role in protecting it.
+Project WILD (Wildlife Integrated Learning Diversity) invites students to explore the living web of biodiversity and our role in protecting it.
 Learners dive into the science of ecosystems, the threats to species and habitats, and the power of community-driven conservation.
 From tracking endangered species to restoring native habitats, students become defenders of the natural world through hands-on experiences and advocacy.
 This project emphasizes respect for indigenous knowledge, citizen science, and ecosystem resilience to foster a lifelong connection to wildlife and wild places.

 Learning Goals